All posts

 - full_access

 This agent can delete database tables, read everyone's email, and has full GitHub access.
-Does it need all of this?
-Probably not.
-But when you're building quickly, it's easier to grant broad permissions than to think through the minimal set required.
+When you are building quickly, it is easier to grant broad permissions than to think through the minimal set required.

 What ClawSafe flags: